St. Regis is one of the most highly-respected hotel brands in the world.

 At the hotel, you’ll find 6 eateries, a full gym, an indoor pool and whirlpool, lots of meeting spaces including a 21,500-square-foot Grand Ballroom, and a business center.

 As we mentioned, you’re likely to find room rates at around $250 per night, but you can redeem points for stays here.
-You’ll spend 25,000 points per night during standard dates, 20,000 points per night during off-peak dates, and 30,000 points per night during peak dates.
+You’ll spend 20,000-30,000 points per night on average, although the price can fluctuate throughout the year.

 The St. Regis Venice is one of the newest entrants to the brand, and it’s definitely a beauty to behold.
 The posh property is situated on the Grand Canal just a 5-minute walk from Piazza San Marco and just over a mile from Venezia Santa Lucia train station.